h4wl/l5r/input/water-spells.md

 - Duration: 1 hour
 - Raises: Duration (+10 minutes per Raise), Special (reach Sakkaku or Yume-do for one Raise, Gaki-do or Toshigoku for two Raises, Yomi for four Raises)

 This prayer, a spell known only to the Kitsu and Isawa, invokes the Travel aspect of Water to open a temporary portal into the Spirit Realms.
 The spell can normally only access the realms of Meido or Chikushudo, but extremely powerful casters can sometimes access Yomi, Sakkaku, Toshigoku, Yume-do, or Gaki-do.
-The portal lasts only a short time, so passage through it is fraught with risk.<br>
+The portal lasts only a short time, so passage through it is fraught with risk.

 Also, this spell cannot work in any area which has been warded against the infuences of the Spirit Realms (GM’s discretion).

 ### Peace of the Kami [CR]